DSpace/RestContract/metadata-suggestions.md

 * It takes the current metadata of the item into account (don't suggest to add a title which is already present)
 * It takes the submission forms into account (don't suggest to change metadata fields which are not editable based on input forms, only one value for a non-repeatable field)

-## Changes suggested from the external source
+## Changes suggested from the live import
 ### Introduction

 The live import can suggest metadata changes.